Curtis W. Meadows, Jr. Social Enterprise Fellows

 Curtis W. Meadows, Jr. Social Enterprise Fellows are teams of nonprofit management consultants, delivering research to nongovernmental organizations (NGOs) to advance important capacity building and mission driven work.
 Graduate students from multiple disciplines such as Business, Public Affairs, Engineering and Latin American Studies work together to advance a project determined by the client NGO.
 Deliverables can cover a variety of areas including program evaluation and sustainability, communications and marketing, human resources, finance and strategy.
-The 9-month course, led by an LBJ faculty member, includes two-weeks of intensive field research with the NGO client.
+The course, led by an LBJ faculty member, includes two-weeks of intensive field research with the NGO client.
 Fellows receive travel stipends to help defray the costs of international travel.

 This course offers a unique opportunity to experience the challenges and complexities of shared society and coexistence in Israel / Palestine, the Holy Land for Jews, Muslims and Christians, a homeland shared and claimed by both Israelis and Palestinians.
 The course will focus on activities carried out by nonprofit organizations operating within the Israeli civil society dealing with issues related to shared society and to the protection and advancement of the civil and human rights of different populations, with special emphasis on the Arab-Palestinian population in Israel.

 This course is designed to introduce students to the key issues of civil society activities for shared society and human rights in Israel, enabling students to learn about the challenges and complexities of promoting coexistence in Israel - where civilizations, religions, national identities and ideologies converge.
 Through a series of in-class lectures and discussions, reading material, pre-recorded lectures, virtual and in-person field study, students will be able to learn about and observe a variety of social initiatives, communities, people, narratives and perspectives on civil society activities in the field of co-existence and on the complexities involved in the work towards shared society.